backtrace-labs/backtrace-unity/README.md

 backtraceDatabase.Clear();
 ```

-#### Client side Deduplication
+## Client side Deduplication

 Backtrace unity integration allows you to aggregate the same reports and send only one message to Backtrace Api.
 As a developer you can choose deduplication options.
 Please use `DeduplicationStrategy` enum to setup possible deduplication rules in Unity UI:
 ![Backtrace deduplicaiton setup](./Documentation~/images/deduplication-setup.PNG)

 Deduplication strategy types:

-- Ignore - ignore deduplication strategy,
+- Ignore - ignore deduplication strategy
-- Default - deduplication strategy will only use current strack trace to find duplicated reports,
+- Default - deduplication strategy will  use current strack trace to find duplicated reports
-- Classifier - deduplication strategy will use stack trace and exception type to find duplicated reports,
+- Classifier - deduplication strategy will use stack trace and exception type to find duplicated reports
-- Message - deduplication strategy will use stack trace and exception message to find duplicated reports,
+- Message - deduplication strategy will use stack trace and exception message to find duplicated reports

 Notes: